 All residents have four weeks of vacation time each year.

 Each resident is paired with a faculty member who will be available as a mentor throughout all three years of residency.
 The mentor’s responsibility is to act as a guide for career development, as a resource for research and elective opportunities, and as an advocate for issues that arise both inside and outside of the hospital.
 The goal is for each resident to develop a strong personal and professional connection with a dedicated faculty member who will support them and guide them through the program.
-There are also designated faculty members representing a broad range of neurological and neuroscience subspecialties to help individual residents with career interests, fellowship applications and research projects.
+There are also designated faculty members representing a broad range of neurological and neuroscience subspecialties to help individual residents with career interests, fellowship applications, and research projects.
 In addition, all residents meet with the program director semi-annually to discuss short- and long-term goals and to review personal accomplishments.

-Neurology Residency Curriculum and Lecture Series
+Residency Program Curriculum and Conferences

-The goals of the curriculum run in parallel with that of the program: to train well-rounded clinicians, nurture their humanistic values, and prepare them for leadership roles in their selected fields.
+The goals of the curriculum parallel that of the residency program: to train well-rounded clinicians, nurture their humanistic values, and prepare them for leadership roles in their selected fields.
 Our dynamic learner-focused curriculum capitalizes on residents’ experiences, clinical relevance of education material, and practicality, in addition to the expertise of the lecturer.
 The curriculum has been comprehensively refined through resident leadership to maximize resident engagement and learning, and our curriculum itself has been a focus of resident scholarship resulting in presentations at local and national meetings.

-Each noon conference session includes both a lecture and a resident-led boards-style question and answer session, meant to further engage residents and students in the material and offer teaching opportunities for the senior residents on the Teaching Resident block.
+Each noon conference session includes both a lecture and a resident-led boards-style question-and-answer session, meant to further engage residents and students in the material and offer teaching opportunities for the senior residents on the Teaching Resident block.